 Paola’s passion, business and teaching experience, creativity, motivation, and love for children as well as experiencing the benefits of the Brain Balance program herself, makes her one biggest assets to the future success of Brain Balance Center in Virginia Beach.

-Marissa, a North Carolina native, has lived in Virginia Beach since 2002.
-As a child, she had a passion for helping others, especially her two younger siblings, and this began to shape her choices.
-She attended Old Dominion University with the idea of becoming an elementary teacher, but with time, her interests shifted, and she found she preferred working with children on a more individual basis.
-She received her Bachelor of Science degree with a major in sociology and a minor in psychology.
+Savannah Johnson is a Virginia Beach native and a graduate of Kellam High School.
+Growing up, she always had a desire to help others, especially children, and this began to shape her choices.
+She attended James Madison University with the idea of becoming an occupational therapist, but with time, her interests shifted, and she found she preferred working with children on a more individual basis.
+She received her Bachelor of Science degree with a major in Health Science and a concentration in Health Studies.

-Shortly after graduation she was hired at Brain Balance as a coach.
-She loved her time working with the kids and seeing how the program changes and benefited their lives.
-Throughout her own life, Marissa struggled with ADD and anxiety, difficulties that help her relate to the kids at Brian Balance and make it even more satisfying when their lives improve.
-She was quickly promoted to lead coach, and later became Program Director.
-When she is not working at Brain Balance, Marissa enjoys coffee, spending time with her dog, and relaxing with friends.
+Shortly after graduation, she was hired at Brain Balance as a coach.
+She loved her time working with the kids and seeing how the program changed and benefited their lives.
+Throughout her own life, Savannah has struggled with anxiety, a difficulty that helps her relate to the kids at Brian Balance even more.
+This aspect makes it even more satisfying for her to see the changes when her kid’s lives improve.
+She was quickly promoted to head coach and later would become the Program Director.
+When she is not working at Brain Balance, Savannah enjoys being a new mom and spending time with her daughter, family, and friends.